ljrdemail/crypto_project/README.md

 2 install requirement package in requirements.txt
-3 set file name by change param cases_path in config.py ,if you want to change which case you want to run in run_tests.py 4 if you want to run scripts in jenkins please follow steps as flow: a create
+3 set file name by change param cases_path in config.py ,if you want to change which case you want to run in run_tests.py 4 if you want to run scripts in jenkins please follow steps as flow: a create a free style project in jenkins

 Case & Framework desc:(request&websocket)

-1 project is base on pytest framework and it contains 3 layers a api_config to config api_document content if change only need to update this file b api_invoke to send request with python request c common directory maintain common function d parametrize with excel and check error code is expected e service contain function to invoke method in api_invoke.py if more than one api is needed this layer is require f test_dir contain test case g rest_report contain test report generate by run_test.py h config.py and conftest contain golbal config for py test i websocket setup and tear down by ws_connect_close in configtest.py
+1 project is base on pytest framework and it contains 3 layers a api_config.py which enclose api_document content b api_invoke to send request by invoke Func.api() which enclose python request methods c api_services.py contain methods to obtain response message from server d test_cases located in test_dir with test_ prefix which require by pytest frame work e common directory maintain common function like api_utils enclose python request ans excel_utils  enclose excel read and write methods f parametrize with excel and set excel file location in config.py g rest_report contain test report generate by run_test.py h config.py and conftest contain golbal config  and fixture for pytest i websocket setup and tear down by ws_connect_close fixture in configtest.py